Policies

 • Non-motorized vehicles

 Certain non-motorized vehicles are also prohibited on the fairgrounds.
-These include: bicycles, scooters, roller blades, roller skates, and skate boards.
+These include: bicycles, scooters, roller blades, roller skates, hoverboards, and skate boards.
 Strollers are permitted on the fairgrounds.

 • Parking